kscherer/control-repo/README.md

 This will install all the ruby gems into .bundle and use r10k to install all the puppet modules in Puppetfile into the modules/ directory.

+## Git branch to Puppet Environment mapping

+This setup maps git branches to Puppet environments.
+Note that Puppet environments only support [a-zA-Z_] and characters like dashes are mapped to underscores.

+Create the new branch using standard git commands:

+    git checkout -b <branch>
+    git push origin <branch>

+Now this new branch can be used by an agent as follows:

+    puppet agent --test --environment <branch>

+To make the environment selection permanent, change the environment setting in /etc/puppetlabs/puppet/puppet.conf.
+If the node uses theforeman-puppet module, this will be done automatically.

+To delete an environment, delete the branch locally and remotely:

+    git branch -D <branch>
+    git push origin :<branch>

 ## Docker Test Setup

 Using docker to simulate a local test setup for the development of